Margo-Bond/margo-bond/README.md

-# Hi there, I'm Rita 👋
+# Hi there, I'm Margo 👋

 Frontend Developer focused on building clear, reliable, and scalable web interfaces with React, Next.js, and TypeScript.